indimail/indimail-docker/README.md

 # Dockerfile repository for automated builds.

-This repo contains repository for Dockerfiles used for building docker/podman images for indimail-mta, indimail and  indimail with roundcube webfrontend.
+This repo contains repository for Dockerfiles used for building docker/podman images for indimail-mta, indimail and indimail with roundcube web frontend.
+Read [Docker-indimail](Docker-indimail.md) on how to run a fully functional mail server using docker / podman images.
+In just less than an hour, you will read how to run an indimail container and the bonus will be that you will understand how docker and podman works.

 Name|Docker Hub Repository Location
 ----|------------------------------